5464jmy/NOCUDARuntime/pybind11/docs/advanced/exceptions.rst

 <handling_python_exceptions_cpp>` for further details.

-There is also a special exception :class:`cast_error` that is thrown by :func:`handle::call` when the input arguments cannot be converted to Python objects.
+There is also a special exception :class:`cast_error` that is thrown by :func:`handle::call` when the inputPtr arguments cannot be converted to Python objects.

 Registering custom translators